dansysanalyst/powergrid-doc/docs/table/row-actions-buttons.md

 | (string) $component      | You must pass the `View` of Livewire Modal component. |
 | (array, Closure) $params | This is the component parameter.                      |

-::: warning
+::: warning ⚠️ WARNING
  You must install [Wire Elements Modal](https://github.com/wire-elements/modal) to use this functionality.
 More information is also available at its documentation.
 :::

 Example: